preciofishbone/OmniaDocsG2/general-assets/creating-form-button/index.rst

 Edit an app form
 ******************
 A form created this way only exists in the app where it's created.
-It's not available for editing in tha business profile options for forms in Omnia admin.
+It's not available for editing in the business profile options for forms in Omnia admin.

 In a Forms rollup block, a publishing app administrator can edit the app forms.
 Note that a List view must be used for this to be possible.
-Note that, if a form already has some answers, just some of the forms options can be edited.
+Also note that, if a form already has some answers, just some of the forms options can be edited.